spack/spack-tutorial/tutorial_environments.rst

 Once you activate an environment, ``spack find`` only shows what is in the current environment.
-We just created this environment, so we it does not contain any installed packages.
+We just created this environment, so it does not contain any installed packages.

 .. literalinclude:: outputs/environments/find-env-1.out
    :language: console